PROBIOTICS (FRIENDLY BACTERIA)

 CAN PROBIOTICS BE TAKEN WHEN ON ANTIBIOTICS?

-If you are on antibiotics take Sacardi which contains 5 billion live microorganisms of Saccharomyces boulardii which has been proven to be antibiotic resistant.
-It means it can be used during antibiotic treatment!
+There are at least 2 strains that can be taken during antibiotic treatment.
+The first one is Saccharomyces boulardii (found in Sacardi made by HealthAid which contains 5 billion live microorganisms of Saccharomyces boulardii) which has been proven to be antibiotic resistant.
+It means it can be used during antibiotic treatment.

 Share this article!